Undertale Yellow

 Undertale Yellow is a role-playing video game released on Game Jolt for Microsoft Windows on December 9, 2023.
-Developed by Team Undertale Yellow as a fan-made prequel to Undertale, the game follows the last human who falls into the underground before Frisk, a child named Clover, who possesses the yellow soul from Undertale, as they journey on an unfamiliar path to the surface after entering the monster-inhabited Underground.
+Developed by Team Undertale Yellow as a fan-made prequel to Undertale, the game follows the last human who falls into the underground before Frisk (Undertale's protagonist), a child named Clover, who possesses the yellow soul (also known as the justice soul) from Undertale, as they journey on an unfamiliar path to the surface after entering the monster-inhabited Underground.
 The game was positively received upon release.

 Gameplay

 Undertale Yellow closely mimics the battle system of Undertale but makes small stylistic changes, such as the use of a shooting target, to differentiate itself from its predecessor.

 Undertale Yellow is a role-playing game that employs similar gameplay mechanics to Undertale.
 The player controls Clover, a human child who explores the Underground, a vast subterranean landscape where they must battle monsters and solve puzzles to progress.
 Alongside locations and characters from its predecessor, the game introduces many original areas and monsters.

 In combat, players are given the choice to defeat monsters through violence or pacifism, which can change the game's story progression.
 During battles, the player controls a yellow heart representing the human's soul to evade bullet hell attacks from their opponents.
 When attacking, the player uses a gun and must time their shots to deal more damage.
 Different boss fights introduce different game mechanics that change the controls or movement during battle.
 For example, Starlo, a boss encountered in the Wild East region, will tie the soul up in his first phase, limiting the player's movement.